A local’s guide to Anafiotika in Athens Greece. Discover a hidden island neighborhood under the Acropolis you never knew existed!

-Status of the Anafiotika houses
+Who do the Anafiotika houses belong to?

-In the decades that followed, residents faced the reactions of a large group of scholars and academics.

-As Ancient Greek ruins were slowly being discovered, archaeologists were re-evaluating contemporary buildings.
+In the decades that followed, the residents faced the reactions of groups of scholars and academics.
+Archaeologists kept discovering ancient Greek ruins during archaeological excavations, and they were re-evaluating contemporary buildings.

-As a result, the construction of the Anafiotika settlement was considered desecration of the sacred archaeological site.
+As a result, the construction of the Anafiotika settlement was considered desecration of the sacred archaeological site of the Acropolis.

 In 1872 a decree was issued, describing Anafiotika as an illegal settlement, and its inhabitants as trespassers.
 However, given the social and financial difficulties of the times, no measures were taken, and the neighbourhood lived on.

-Demolition of the Anafiotika houses
+Some of the Anafiotika houses were demolished!

-As you can imagine, there was a lot of reaction.
+Unsurprisingly, there was a lot of reaction.
 Several groups of people, including architects, civil engineers and the residents, were against the decision.

-Eventually, the parties involved reached a compromise, and only 7 houses that were located very close to the Acropolis were demolished in 1979.
-Part of the area was reconstructed, allowing the restoration of the ancient promenade around the Acropolis.
+Eventually, the parties involved reached a compromise, and agreed to only demolish 7 houses, located very close to the Acropolis.
+Part of the area was reconstructed in 1979, allowing the restoration of the ancient promenade.